Chronic Diseases & Conditions

 Bowen Island Community Recreation Program – The recreation office is located at Bowen Island community school (1041 Mount Gardner Road) and offers a variety of programs year-round in the areas of fitness, weight room, personal training, health and wellness etc.

 Health Canada and the Public Health Agency of Canada disseminates information on healthy aging and encourages seniors’ health promotion, risk reduction and stabilization of chronic conditions, such as osteoporosis.

-The Active Living Coalition for Older Adults (ALCOA) is a charitable, not-for profit organization that strives to promote a society where all older Canadians are leading active lifestyles that contribute to their overall well-being.
+Active Aging Canada (previously ALCOA) is a charitable, not-for profit organization that strives to promote a society where all older Canadians are leading active lifestyles that contribute to their overall well-being.

 Patient advocacy site offering peer support, education forums, information about local activities, tips on nutrition, physical activity and fall prevention